deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 * Non-Euclidean Representation: DBNs reason over probabilities of state transition, not non-Euclidean space itself.
 * Emergent Causality: DBNs assume a static causal structure and thus cannot handle emergent causality

 As stated earlier, all these methods remain valid in their respective domains.
 Granger causality remains vital in time series forecasting.
 Pearl’s causal DAG remains relevant, among others, in empirical healthcare.
 Dynamic Bayesian Networks find applications in healthcare, data mining, and robotics.
 This analysis, however, shows why each method cannot be applied to the previously established problems.
-It is important to recognize that there is no shortcoming in any particular methodology since each one remains valid and sound.
-Instead, as Russell indicated, there is an inadequacy in the classical interpretation of causality itself that warrants fundamental rethinking.
+It is important to recognize that, as Russell indicated, it is the classical interpretation of causality itself that warrants fundamental rethinking.

 ### Why a new philosophy of causality?